Tellusant/docs/articles-posts/strategy-tic-tac-toe.md

 ---
 title: "The Strategy Tic-Tac-Toe Method: Decomposing Corporate Performance Based on a Strategic Grid"
-description: "Company Tic-Tac-Toe is a method explicitly rooted in economic theory that shows how value is a function of three strategic levers: Growth, productivity, and risk.
+description: "Strategy Tic-Tac-Toe is a method explicitly rooted in economic theory that shows how value is a function of three strategic levers: Growth, productivity, and risk.
 All applied at country, company, and business unit levels"
 image: /assets/social-card-pub.png
 ---
 # The Strategy Tic-Tac-Toe Method: Decomposing Corporate Performance Based on a Strategic Grid